 We do not think they will be, however, thanks to Boyle v.
 United Technologies Corp., 487 U.S. 500 (1988).
 In Boyle, the Supreme Court articulated a three-part test for applying preemption in product liability contexts.
 Under this test state laws on product liability will be preempted if (1) the U.S. approved reasonably precise specifications; and (2) if the equipment conformed to those precise specifications; and (3) if the supplier warned the U.S. of the danger associated with the equipment that was not known to the U.S. but only to the supplier.

-When we apply these tests to the facts we know about the 3M defective ear plugs, 3M clearly knew of the dangers associated with the Combat Arms earplugs.
-In fact, 3M may have be aware of the flaws in the earplugs even before they started supplying them to the U.S. military.
+When we apply these tests to the facts we know about the 3M defective earplugs, 3M clearly knew of the dangers associated with the Combat Arms earplugs.
+In fact, 3M may have been aware of the flaws in the earplugs even before they started supplying them to the U.S. military.
 There is currently no evidence or any reports suggesting that 3M actually disclosed this design flaw to the military.
 If in fact, they were aware of it before the military supply contract it seems highly unlikely that 3M would have disclosed the problem after the fact.

 It was not until a whistleblower filed claims against 3M that the U.S was apparently aware of the defective condition of the earplugs.
 In short, if 3M had disclosed the design defects to the military they probably never would have paid $9 million to settle the false claims action.